|

 Summary of the survey results on the Romney Marshes

-The Romney Marsh Countryside Project, funded by the Environment Agency, has been surveying for water voles and monitoring populations within the Romney Marsh Natural Area since 1997.
+The Romney Marsh Countryside Partnership, funded by the Environment Agency, has been surveying for water voles and monitoring populations within the Romney Marsh Natural Area since 1997.

 Approximately 400 water vole ditches have been recorded, making the Romney Marsh a nationally important stronghold for the species.